 I'm already paying plenty for the insurance that will keep my house covered in case of damage.
 Do I really need to pay for this so-called "liability" coverage, too?
 The odds of someone slipping on my pavement don't seem high.

 Liability insurance compensates for two important, unpredictable, and potentially very expensive things:

-Standard homeowners' policies traditionally provide around $100,000 in liability coverage.
-You can easily imagine how an injured person's medical bills could top that amount.
+Standard homeowners' policies traditionally provide at least $100,000 to $300,000 in liability coverage.
+You can, however, easily imagine how an injured person's medical bills could top that amount.
 And if the person sues, you could end up paying even more.
-Rather than putting your house at risk of being sold to pay a court judgment, make sure your liability coverage is at a realistic level; between $500,000 and $1 million.
+Rather than putting your house at risk of being sold to pay a court judgment, consider taking your liability coverage up to a more realistic level; between $500,000 and $1 million.